MrKumaran/TaskTracker/README.md

 # Task Tracker web app using JSP, Servlet

 ### why?
-Simply because I want to learn and try something using Tomcat, web developing, session maintaining, JWT, API, authentications
+Simply because I want to learn and try something using Tomcat, web developing, session maintaining, JWT, API, authentications.
+<sub>This contains many different ways to do same things, those are purely for me to have some learning</sub>

 ### Tech stack used:
 **Programming language:** [Java openJDK 21](https://jdk.java.net/archive/)